 Beginning in fiscal 2007, TAG Oil began earning revenues from the sale of hydrocarbons.
 There is a small spot market for natural gas in New Zealand, which means that most gas sales are made under contracts for the primary purpose of electricity generation or reticulation to homes and businesses.
-A portion of gas produced at the Cheal Permit, the Cheal East Permit and the Sidewinder Permit are sold pursuant to gas supply contracts between TAG Oil and various independent third parties, which expire on December 31, 2017 (Sidewinder Permit) and March 31, 2018 (Cheal Permit and Cheal East Permit separately).
+A portion of gas produced at the Cheal Permit, the Cheal East Permit and the Sidewinder Permit are sold pursuant to gas supply contracts between TAG Oil and various independent third parties, which for the Sidewinder Permit will expire on December 31, 2019, and for the Cheal Permit and the Cheal East Permit will expire on December 31, 2019, and March 31, 2023.

 The principal markets for the sale of oil produced at the Cheal Permit, the Cheal East Permit and the Sidewinder Permit are in the Australasian region.
-More specifically, TAG Oil exports the oil that it produces from these permits to the Australasian markets in accordance with oil sales contracts with OMV that expire on December 31, 2017.
-All of the oil is currently trucked from the Cheal Permit, the Cheal East Permit and the Sidewinder Permit to a tank farm located in the Port of New Plymouth, New Zealand, and sold to OMV.
+More specifically, TAG Oil exports the oil that it produces from these permits to the Australasian markets in accordance with oil sales contracts with OMV that expire on December 31, 2018.
+All of the oil is currently trucked from the Cheal Permit, the Cheal East Permit and the Sidewinder Permit to a tank farm located near the Port of New Plymouth, New Zealand, and sold to OMV.
 Energy Infrastructure Limited ("EIL"), operates the tank farm, pursuant to an oil storage contract dated October 13, 2009, which is to continue in effect on an ongoing basis subject to termination by either party.

-Approximately every fifty days a tanker arrives at the Port of New Plymouth, which is then filled with TAG Oil's oil along with OMV's oil, and is shipped to Viva Energy's Geelong Refinery in Victoria, Australia.
+Approximately every thirty days a tanker arrives at the Port of New Plymouth, which is then filled with TAG Oil's oil along with oil from other Taranaki Basin producers and is shipped to Viva Energy's Geelong Refinery in Victoria, Australia.
 From there, the fuels are sold into the Victoria, Australia market.
 Solution gas produced in association with crude oil production is used to generate heat and electricity for on-site use, with the excess electricity exported into the local grid or sold to an independent third party and surplus gas also being sold to an independent third party.